-Thank you for supporting Norma Women’s Center!
-This is a general guideline of items we are in need of, including miscellaneous and house warming gifts.
+Thank you for supporting Norma Herr Women’s Center!
+The following is a general guideline of most-needed items.
 Norma Herr Women’s Center only accepts donations that are presented to staff to be approved and logged.
-Calling in advance in recommended We are not able to store or distribute clothing other than new socks, underwear, winter accessories, and casual bottoms due to storage and health and safety requirements.
+Calling in advance is recommended.
+We are not able to store or distribute USED clothing due to storage and health and safety requirements.

 - Laundry detergent pods

 - Purse-sized petroleum jelly